-In female participants of childbearing age, the negative result of a serum beta-HCG test or a negative urine dipstick pregnancy test from a sample obtained on the screening day must be available prior to administration of trial medication.
+In female participants of childbearing age, the negative result of a serum beta-HCG test or a negative urine dipstick pregnancy test from a sample obtained on the day of administration must be available prior to infusion.

 In the event of abnormal laboratory results, participants may be asked to have additional samples collected at the discretion of the investigator or designee.